jackalyst/top/README.md

 Top (Unstable)
 ==============

-Intends to be a complete [NIH](http://en.wikipedia.org/wiki/Not_invented_here) HTML5 [High Performance](http://developers.google.com/speed/pagespeed/insights/?url=top.kamris.com) front-end for developing todays websites compatible with yesterdays computational devices.
+Intends to be a complete opinionated [NIH](http://en.wikipedia.org/wiki/Not_invented_here) HTML5 [High Performance](http://developers.google.com/speed/pagespeed/insights/?url=top.kamris.com) front-end for developing todays websites compatible right down to IE8 using best of breed plugins.
+It achieves this through only requiring things that are in use and does so by analyzing the page upon document load.

-## Outline
+## Browser Support

-- High Performance
-	- Tiny footprint
-	- Immediate paint-times
-	- Non-blocking CSS & Javascript
-	- JavaScript components loaded on-demand through class name declarations.
-- Tiered Compatibility
-	- Tier 0: IE6/7 will render layout.
-	- Tier 1: IE8 will render layout as well as additional CSS.
-	- Tier 2: IE9+ and other modern browsers get the full experience.
-- Components
-    - normalize.css
-    - minified (jQuery)
-    - html5shiv
-    - font-awesome
+Compatible right down to IE8.

+IE6 & 7 get basic support.

-## High Performance
+## Usage

+Everything is controlled through HTML.

+`

+`

+## topfn - A functional start

+There's quite a few things that we want to do